KeyboardKit/website/pages/app/privacy-policy.md

 Anonymous usage data is used to improve the app and detect problems.

-Suggestions, feedback and error reports received via e-mail are deleted when they are no longer relevant, e.g. when answered or implemented.
+Suggestions, feedback and error reports received via e-mail are deleted when they are no longer relevant, e.g. when a question has been answered or a feature request has been implemented.

 ## Means of communication

-Any need to communicate any work carried out as a result of collected data is handled in the release notes, when releasing new versions of the app.
-We also answer e-mails.
+Any changes to this privacy policy will be communicated in the release notes, when releasing a new version of the app.